Links

 http://www.hyperscale.com

-An important site for Luftwaffe modellers, this page is very detailed, featuring ordering information for new kits, tips for modellers, some examples of completed models (my favourite part of the site) and some articles (including some by David E. Brown on camouflage).
-A very good modelling site.
+An important site for Luftwaffe modellers, this page is very detailed, featuring ordering information for new kits, tips for modellers, some examples of completed models, and some articles (including some by David E. Brown on camouflage).
+The best scale modelling website on the Internet, and updated every day or two.

 Mikael Olrog - Preserved Axis Aircraft